-- > Support for post-stroke complications (in all age groups), such as (not limited to) epilepsy - > Long-term outcomes from previously conducted pilot work.
+- > Interventions for improved continuity of care - > Reduced social isolation - > Support for childhood stroke - > Support for post-stroke complications (in all age groups), such as (not limited to) epilepsy - > Long-term outcomes from previously conducted pilot work.

-4. Long-term psychosocial recovery beyond 6 months post-stroke.
+4. Long-term social and emotional wellbeing beyond 6 months post-stroke.

-Projects must focus on psychological needs and emotional and social wellbeing for people living with stroke which may include the relationships with their family/carer.
+Projects must focus on social and emotional wellbeing for people living with stroke which may include the relationships with their family/carer.
 Outcomes must be measured at least 6 months after a person's stroke.
 Study areas include (but are not limited to):

-- > Mental, emotional and social wellness
+- > Mental, social and emotional wellness

 - > Recovery of cognition

 - > Communication

-- > Childhood stroke
+- > Childhood stroke.